 - Click IRB Deep Dive Part 2: This class is designed to help you understand and use the important concepts and techniques in Click IRB to move from basic viewing to initiating activities in the system that cue team members and the IRB to engage with the study.
 Includes job aids and workflows containing key concepts on each topic covered and hands-on activities to reinforce skills and knowledge attained.

-See class descriptions and register for available workshops through the Learning Center.
+See class descriptions and register for available workshops through Grow@SC.

 Click IRB Reference Guides

-When you’re ready to get started with Click IRB, you may find it helpful to refer to these Quick Guides as you navigate the system.
-All files are PDFs.
+When you’re ready to get started with Click IRB, you may find it helpful to refer to these Reference Guides as you navigate the system.